Higher Education & Careers

 St. Clement Danes provides high quality, individualised support and advice for all students about Further Education, Higher Education and Careers.

-Careers Leader: Miss Ryan, (Director of Sixth Form/Assistant Headteacher)
+Careers Leader: Mr L Arnold, (Director of Sixth Form/Assistant Headteacher)

 The St Clement Danes careers team has ensured that the government’s required Gatsby Benchmarks are securely at the heart of our extensive programme.
 The eight Gatsby Benchmarks of Good Career Guidance are as follows: